Go Back

 Homemade Elderberry Syrup

-This potent elderberry syrup tastes like Christmas and is a wonderful health-boosting tonic as well as anti-inflammatory!
+This potent elderberry syrup tastes like Christmas and is a wonderful health-boosting tonic and an anti-inflammatory!
+Double or triple the recipe as needed.

 Ingredients